ORIGINS: Mt Druitt, NSW

 1998: Adam Check joins the band as a second guitarist.
 Spilt Milk tours Melbourne again, this time with Turtle Slime and Dropzone.

 1999: Check leaves Spilt Milk and the band goes back to being a three-piece.
 A promo demo What For Do You Look At Me? is recorded around this time.
-Spilt Milk decide to call it a day - Durkan moves up north to Queensland and Matty Albert and Damie Elliott form Sucker Punch (later to be called Unpaid Debt).
+Spilt Milk decide to call it a day - Durkan moves up north to Queensland and Matty Albert and Damien Elliott form Sucker Punch (later to be called Unpaid Debt).

 2024: Matty Albert, Damien Elliott and Stephen Kitney reform the band for a reunion show.